 Now add your radishes, olives and cheese for some extra salad fun!
-Maybe toss in a few nuts or seeds!
+Maybe toss in a few nuts or seeds for extra crunch!

 Learn how to cut your radishes for salads so they are enjoyed by everyone.
 You can read more about that here –> Eat More Radishes in Your Salad

 Do you know the most used salad dressing?
 Take a guess!
 RANCH DRESSING!

 1 cup Mayonnaise – try your hand at Homemade Mayonnaise – fresh and healthy

 1 tsp.
 Onion salt

 1/4 tsp.
 Dried chives

 1/4 tsp.
 Salt

 Place all ingredients except for the buttermilk in a large mixing bowl.
 Stir to combine.
 Beat with an electric mixer on low speed for about 10 seconds.
 Increase speed to medium, and beat until smooth, about 30 additional seconds.